 Golf your way around West Cork starting in Bantry Bay Golf Club, with spectacular views, The Old Head of Kinsale and Maureen O’Hara’s Glengarriff Golf Club.

 Take a short ferry trip, (keep an eye out for the tiger seals) to Ilnacullin / Garnish Island in Glengarriff to enjoy its sub-tropical Italian gardens and walks.
 Continue on the Beara Peninsula through the colourful villages of Adrigole and Eyeries, maybe a trip on the cable car to Dursey Island (keep an eye out for the whales) which is a renowned whale watching haven.
 There is Bere Island and Cape Clear to be explored too…the days just aren’t long enough!

-Dive ancient shipwrecks from Baltimore with Aquaventures or learn diving and snorkelling in these beautiful clear coastal waters.
+Dive ancient shipwrecks from Baltimore with Aquaventures or learn diving and snorkeling in these beautiful clear coastal waters.

-Drive one of the many loops we can help you create, depending on your interests, to bring in all the scenery, villages and towns in West Cork including Kinsale, Rosscarbery, Clonalikty, Ballydehob, Schull, Goleen, Bantry, Dunmanway, Cactletownbere, Glengarriffe, The Borlin Valley etc…The possibilities are endless and waiting to be explored.
+Drive one of the many loops we can help you create, depending on your interests, to bring in all the scenery, villages and towns in West Cork including Kinsale, Rosscarbery, Clonakilty, Ballydehob, Schull, Goleen, Bantry, Dunmanway, Cactletownbere, Glengarriff, the Borlin Valley etc…The possibilities are endless and waiting to be explored.